XavierAI-RDTeam/.github/profile/README.md

     What is the solution?
     (Describe at a high level how the feature was implemented)

-    What areas of the site does it impact?
+    What areas of the system does it impact?
     (Describe what parts of the site are impacted and*if*code touched other areas)

     How to reproduce the bug or test the new feature?